yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_kps.md

 "linkTitle": "Store passwords for Kerberos authentication", "weight":"14",
 "date": "2019-11-14",
-"description": "API Gateway must be in sync with Active Directory to securely provide Kerberos authentication."
+"description": "Use a KPS to store passwords and keep API Gateway in sync with Active Directory."
 }

 Kerberos authentication in API Gateway relies on keeping API Gateway in sync with Active Directory.
 If a password changes in Active Directory, it must also be updated in API Gateway.